qubic/docs/docs/developers/smart-contracts/cli/invoke-contract-procedure.md

 Your procedure invocation is scheduled for tick `18480032`.
 The core node will process your procedure call and update the state when the network reaches that tick.

-After the procedure is processed, try calling the `GetStateNumber` function again to verify whether the state was actually updated.
+After the procedure is processed, try calling the `getStateNumber` function again to verify whether the state was actually updated.

 ```bash
 C:\Users\Admin>qubic-cli.exe -seed ghromhommngqxjokdlnyjkaoxmjbnwqneiikevfkxfncftudczluvcl -nodeip 162.120.19.25 -nodeport 31841 -sendrawpacket 1000002ab25f5c7d0d0000000e000000 16